 Among the many things to consider when you decide to establish a business, is documenting a strategic marketing plan.
 You are first and foremost a well-qualified nurse, and you may not have the interest or necessary skills to market your enterprise.
 There are two ways around this problem:

 - Employ someone to advise and possibly undertake the marketing for you

 The source of developing and growing the business that you choose is up to you.
 It depends on how much time you want to dedicate to running the business rather than nursing.

 Whichever route you choose documenting the plans is essential:

 - It gives a clear structure to the pathway you want the business to take.

 - Outlines the decisions that have been made and gives a timeline for marketing strategy.

 Importantly, suppose you are employing a third party to market your business.
 In that case, you must have written contracts that lay out the expectations and obligations.

-At CompanyOn, we’re committed to supporting our community of solo practitioners, no matter if they are just thinking in pursuing professional independence, or they are already well established solo practitioners.
+At CompanyOn, we’re committed to supporting our community of solo practitioners, no matter if they are just thinking of pursuing professional independence, or they are already well-established solo practitioners.
 If there are topics you would like to learn more about, please let us know by connecting with us via our social media channels.